supriya-gdptl/supriya-gdptl.github.io/_pages/about.md

   - /about.html
 ---

-I am a Thesis-based Master's student (PhD discontinued) at Simon Fraser University advised by [Prof. Manolis Savva](https://msavva.github.io/).
+I am a Thesis-based Master's student at Simon Fraser University advised by [Prof. Manolis Savva](https://msavva.github.io/).
 I work at the intersection of deep learning, computer vision and graphics.
 <!--Currently, I am a Research Intern at Huawei Research Center, Vancouver. -->

 My work explores developing and evaluating deep learning models for vision/graphics tasks such as 3D shape and scene understanding.